WeisongZhao/img2vid/README.md

 </p>

 - `frame` aims to draw a rectangle ROI in the large field of view.
 - `appendt`and `appendxy` aim to append frames along different axes.
 - `Merge`and `tifresize` aim to append frames with different xy size along t axial.
--   `saclebar` aim to draw a scale bar.
+- `saclebar` aims to draw a scale bar.
--    `edging` aim to draw white boxes on the edge of images.
+- `edging` aims to draw white boxes on the edge of images.

 #### Why scripts, but not Adobe Premiere?
-- To produce a large number of videos (for publications), the speed of scripts will much much faster than the `Adobe Premiere` type UI software.
+- To produce a large number of videos (for publications), the speed of scripts will be much much faster than the `Adobe Premiere` type UI software.
 You may spend a little time on your first video, but with the accumulated code snippets, this will speed up much on your second video.
-- To produce the data e.g. enlarge/[merge channels](https://github.com/WeisongZhao/Palette.ui)/curtain/scale bar/auto-label, scripts are faster, and more flexible than `Adobe Premiere`.
+- To produce the data e.g., enlarge/[merge channels](https://github.com/WeisongZhao/Palette.ui)/curtain/scale bar/auto-label, scripts are faster, and more flexible than `Adobe Premiere`.
-- In fact, in my opinion, the best way is to combine these tools, e.g. produce data with matlab scripts, and make videos with `Adobe Premiere`.
+- In fact, in my opinion, the best way is to combine these tools, e.g., produce data with matlab scripts, and make videos with `Adobe Premiere`.
 But you may want to avoid twice video label production, which will leave to different label resolution.

 #### Why Matlab scripts, but not other scripts?
 - Certainly, python is also a good choice to produce the videos, and it is in the plan to add a pyhon version of `img2vid`.
-- However, if you want to label a rectangle or an arrow on your videos, you will need the `matlab fig ui` to locate the specific position and angle of them.
+- However, if you want to label a rectangle or an arrow on your videos, you will need the `matlab fig UI` to locate the specific position and angle of them.
 Additionally, in my usage, the images/videos/gif labeled and produced with python are usually with low resolution.
 - Matlab is an integrated environment.
-For python, you have to find some effective packages myself to produce the label, and high resolution images/videos/gifs.
+For python, you have to find some effective packages yourself to produce the label, and high resolution images/videos/gifs.
-- HIT, and PKU have bought the matlab (:relaxed:).

 ## Addional dependency:
 #### [export_fig](https://github.com/altmany/export_fig), [Zoom in ROI](https://gist.github.com/ekatrukha/61a1138063591b524e043891e5201f3d), and [Palette](https://github.com/WeisongZhao/Palette.ui)
 You can find documents through the links!
-Also img2vid is accompanied with some imagej macro from [@HenriquesLab](https://twitter.com/HenriquesLab/status/1116955365344784385).
+Also img2vid is accompanied with some imagej macro from [@HenriquesLab](https://twitter.com/HenriquesLab/status/1116955365344784385) and [@cleterrier](https://github.com/cleterrier/Utils).

 BTW, if you want to merge a multi-channel 2D or 3D (to MIP view) images, you can have a try on [Palette](https://github.com/WeisongZhao/Palette.ui).
-Palette enables users to ‘fine tune’ each merged color (exact weight of RGB components assembling, gamma, and gain setting for each channel).
+Palette enables users to ‘fine tune’ each merged color (exact weights of RGB components assembling, gamma, and gain setting for each channel).

 ## Open source [img2vid](https://github.com/WeisongZhao/img2vid)
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.